gonzarth/gonzarth/README.md

 💬  You can follow me on twitter <a href="https://twitter.com/gonzarth">@gonzarth</a>.

-I work with Python to do machine learning & artificial intelligence modeling and statistical analysis on a daily basis.
+I work with Python and R to do machine learning & artificial intelligence modeling and statistical analysis on a daily basis.
 For cloud services I use AWS.